ozydingo/pluralzbot/README.md

-# pluralzbot
+# PluralzBot
 Obnoxiously ask to change your slack messages for you

 ## What is doez

-Pluralzbot will watch your messages in installed channels for any messages that end in a plural word spelled with an 's'.
+PluralzBot will watch your messages in installed channels for any messages that end in a plural word spelled with an 's'.
 It will then ~obnoxiously~ kindly suggest you change this spelling to end in a 'z'.

-Pluralzbot also has the ability to automatically change your messages for you for super convenience.
-However, this feature is on hold until multi-user token storage is worked out.

-## How it doez

-1. Create a Google Cloud function using the Node.js 8 runtime.
-2. Copy the files in `src` into this function.
+If you authorize it, it will automatically correct these errorz for you.

+You can tell PluralzBot to stop bugging you at any time.
+Either use the buttons presented in its gentle inquiry or summon in using `/pluralz`

+## Code Setup

+* Type `npm install` from `/src` to install the needed dependencies locally.
+* Run `npm run lint` to lint your code.
+* Run `npm run test` to run the test suite.
+  * Beware, it only covers some basic isolated logic.
+The benefit of testing the specific Slack inbound and outbound messages is questionable, and of testing Firestore interactions was more than I cared to take on.

+## App Setup

+PluralzBot is hosted on Google Cloud Platform using a Node.js 8 runtime cloud function and a Firestore database to hold user preferences.
+It is deployed via a Google Source Repository ([here](https://source.cloud.google.com/playground-252414/pluralzbot)).
+More details as follows:

+* Set the function's source repository and branch (master unless you have a better idea).
-3. Set the "Function To Execute" to `verify`.
+* Set the directory with source code to `/src`.
-4. Paste the Google Cloud function http trigger into the Slack app.
-Verification should succeed.
-5. Modify the "Function To Execute" to `main`.
+* Set "Function to execute" to `main`.
-6. Edit the function, scroll down to environment variables.
-Add the following variables:
+  * This function will automatically detect if Slack is sending a verification challenge and respond accordingly, so you don't have to worry about that.
+* Set up the following environment variables
-  * `BOT_TOKEN`: copy this from the Slack app.
+  * `BOT_TOKEN`: the oauth token labeled "bot" in your Slack app.
+This is needed to perform most of PuralzBot's primary actions.
-  * `TEST_CHANNEL`: get the channel id that is being monitored (this will soon be removed).
-Should look like `GABCD1234` (private channel) or `CABCD1234` (public channel)
-  * `CLIENT_ID`: client id of the app.
-  * `CLIENT_SECRET`: client secret of the app.
-7. Deploy the function and start typing in the slack channel!

-## Deploy

-You could keep copy + pasting, but doesn't that just make you feel a little dirty and cheap?

-Set up your function's source from a Google Source Repository.
-For example, I have two remotes: origin (github) and google, where the function is sources.
-To deploy, push to google master, then go into the function in the GCP console, edit, edploy.
+  * `CHANNEL_WHITELIST`: a comma-separated list of channel ids that PluralzBot will respond to.
+This is for safety -- this is an obnoxious app.
+  * `CLIENT_ID`: from your Slack app's basic info.
+This is needed when a user is authorizing the application to autocorrect their messages.
+  * `CLIENT_SECRET`: from your Slack app's basic info.
+This is needed when a user is authorizing the application to autocorrect their messages.
+  * `BUG_TIMEOUT`: minimum time, in minutes, between responses that PluralzBot will send to a given user when they are not set to ignore or autocorrect.
+Let's not be *too* obnoxious.
+  * `VERIFICATION_TOKEN`: from your Slack app's info.
+This verifies that requests are coming from Slack.
+(TODO: implement signature verification.)

-## Oauth
+## Slack Setup

+* Set up the Slack app to subscribe to the following events:
+  * `message.channels`
+  * `message.groups`
+* Set the event subscription URL to be the function's trigger with `?action=event` appended.
-PluralzBot requires the following scopes:
+* Give the Slack app the following scopes:
   * bot
   * commands
   * channels:history
   * groups:history
   * chat:write:user
   * chat:write:bot
+* Set up the oauth redirect URL to the same function's trigger address with `?action=oauth` appended.
+* Set up a slack command `/pluralz` with a request URL of the function's trigger with `?action=command` appended.
+* Enabled Interactive Components with a request URL of the function's trigger with `?action=response` appended.
+* Add a bot user.
+* Set your app's logo to the image file contained in `assets/logo.png`.

 ## Notes